Ghini/ghini.desktop/doc/use_cases-jbq.rst

   Ecuadorian Environment Ministery (MAE) requires and that justify the very existence of the garden.

+- When we physically associate a label to a plant, there's always the chance that something happens either to the plant (it may die) or to the label (it may become unreadable), or to the association (they may be separated).
+We have software-aided protocols for these events.

 - A serious situation happened once, and we absolutely want to prevent it from happening again: a user deleted a genus, with everything that was below it, species and accessions, and synonymies.